HamidBehnam/hamidev-playgrounds/README.md

 ## General Instructions
 - `main` branch is meant to be empty and should not be used for development.
-- `playground-XYZ` branches usually should not be changed unless there's a common change that you'd want to apply to all the future working branching or if you'd want to upgrade the playground to a different version.
+- `playground/XYZ` branches usually should not be changed unless there's a common change that you'd want to apply to all the future working branching or if you'd want to upgrade the playground to a different version.
 - If you're upgrading the playground to a different version, you can delete the playground branch on git and locally and follow the instructions above to create a new playground.
-- In order to use a playground, you can create a new branch from the playground branch for instance `XYZ-context-api` branch and start working on the new branch.
+- In order to use a playground, you can create a new branch from the playground branch for instance if you want to use `playgroun/XYZ`, create `XYZ/some-subject` branch and start working on the new branch.